Shan Tinggui

+An illustration of nine of the 108 Heroes by Utagawa Kuniyoshi.
+Peng Qi is in the centre.
+The rest are (clockwise from top): Shan Tinggui, Wei Dingguo, Han Tao, Yue He, Yang Lin, Duan Jingzhu, Deng Fei, and Ou Peng.

-Shan Tinggui is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
-Nicknamed "General of Sacred Water", he ranks 44th among the 108 Stars of Destiny and eighth among the 72 Earthly Fiends.
+Shan Tinggui is a fictional character in Water Margin, one of the Classic Chinese Novels.
+Nicknamed "General of Sacred Water", he ranks 44th among the 108 Heroes and eighth among the 72 Earthly Fiends.